hyperschedule/hyperschedule-api/README.md

 * `quarterCredits`
   * non-negative integer
 * `schedule`
-  * list of maps, possible empty, with keys:
+  * list of maps, possibly empty, with keys:
     * `days`
       * non-empty string containing some subset of the characters `MTWRFSU` in that order, without duplicates